 What is diabetes and why should you take diabetes seriously and manage it well every day?

-Diabetes is a progressive disease and if not controlled it can lead to chronic illness.
-A consistent presence of higher than normal blood sugar in your body result in diabetes type 2.
-It can be pre-diabetes or truly diabetes based on the guidance by the health industry.
-The lifestyle and the dietary pattern play a vital role (1) in the management of blood sugar in diabetes type 2.
+Diabetes is a progressive disease, and if not controlled, it can lead to chronic illness.
+A consistent higher-than-normal blood sugar in your body results in diabetes type 2.
+It can be pre-diabetes or truly diabetes, based on the guidance of the health industry.
+Lifestyle and dietary patterns play a vital role (1) in managing blood sugar in diabetes type 2.
 With so many types of diets keto, vegan, vegetarian, pescatarian, etc. it is hard to decide which one should you go with when you are suffering from Diabetes.

 To make it even more confusing, a diet that works for one does not work for another.

-Here I share with you the natural home remedies that curbed and reduced blood sugar, and HbA1c, and resulted in a loss of weight.
+Here I share with you the natural home remedies that curbed and reduce blood sugar, and HbA1c, resulting in weight loss.

 Before I share my tips let me give you some background.

 My life and living were in the same boat as you were before I visited India and was trapped at home during the pandemic.
 My family has a small farm that grows organic vegetables that they use.
 The family followed an Ayurvedic lifestyle with some holistic rituals.
-I was part of this with them after living in the USA for four decades.
+After living in the USA for four decades, I was part of this with them.
 Here is daily my daily routine.